spdconvos/encryptedbot_py/README.md

 - [Open MHZ API research](./API/OPENMHZ_API.md)
 - [Watching SPD bot](https://github.com/watching-spd/umbrella)

+### Configuration

+The following aspects of the bot can be tuned with environment variables:

+ * `CALL_THRESHOLD` (integer) - minimum call duration for the bot to tweet
+ * `DEBUG` ("true" or "false") - enable/disable debug logging, debug prevents tweeting

 ### Docker
 The docker container can be built using `docker build -t openmhz-encrypted .`.
 Be sure to populate the values in the `secrets.json` file first, then run the container with `docker run --rm -v $(pwd)/secrets.json:/app/secrets.json openmhz-encrypted`.

 If you want to tweet, you'll need to make a twitter account, apply for developer access, and then generate and save consumer keys and access tokens.
 Then, populate a file named `secrets.json` with these fields:
 ```json